Intro background

 Sunnyvale Downtown Specific Plan

-Sunnyvale's Downtown Specific Plan supports an urban downtown consisting of the City’s center for retail, service, and entertainment in an area adjacent to local and regional transit services.
-This Plan includes a wide range of live and work options which: expand diverse housing options, minimize long distance commutes, and increase opportunities for multi-use sites.
+Sunnyvale's Downtown Specific Plan, adopted in 2020, supports an urban downtown consisting of the City’s center for retail, service, and entertainment in an area adjacent to local and regional transit services.
+This Plan includes a wide range of live and work options that expand diverse housing options, minimize long-distance commutes, and increase opportunities for multi-use sites.

 Read more here